JanWillemBrands/ApusApus/README.md

     sentence = "Mary has a little lamb."

-The recurring spaces between the words can be separated:
+The recurring spaces between the words can be separated

     space    = " "
     sentence = "Mary" space "has" space "a" space "little" space "lamb."

-But we usualy care more about the words than the spaces between them, so let's make the spaces transparent.
+but we usualy care more about the words than the spaces between them, so let's make the spaces transparent.

     space    : " "
     sentence = "Mary" "has" "a" "little" "lamb."